If you have used Facebook lately in the hopes of growing your business, you have probably noticed that it is very ‘pay-to-play’.

-Without a clear goal, defining a direction with which to grow your group will be impossible.
+Defining a direction with which to grow your group will be impossible without a clear goal.

-Once you’ve decided on a goal for the group, you need to think about how you will manage your community.
+Once you’ve decided on a plan for the group, you need to think about how you will manage your community.

 A few questions you’ll need to answer are: